Careers

 • Undergraduate (BSc): Requires A-levels in subjects like languages (including English), biology, psychology, or sciences.
 Specific entry requirements vary by university.

 • Postgraduate (PGDip or MSc): Requires a related undergraduate degree, typically in science, language, or psychology.
+Education and childhood courses may also be accepted.
 A minimum of a 2:1 grade is usually required.
 Check with individual universities for specific entry details.

 Apprenticeships: